FACTBOX-Countries resuming use of AstraZeneca vaccine after blood clot investigation | Health

 Suspended use of one batch of the vaccine on March 7 after the death of one person and the illness of another.
 That batch was shipped to 17 EU countries.
 DENMARK:

 Denmark will keep its two-week suspension of the COVID-19 vaccine and decide on its future use next week after more investigations, the head of its health agency said on Friday.
+FINLAND:

+Suspended use of the vaccine while it investigates two possible cases of blood clots, the Finnish Institute for Health and Welfare said on Friday.
+GEORGIA:

+Georgia has limited the use of the vaccine after a nurse died of anaphylactic shock, news agency TASS reported on Friday.
+Another report by news agency RIA said the interior ministry has opened an investigation.
 ICELAND:

 Suspended vaccine use on March 11 following halt by Norway and awaits results of an investigation by European regulators.
 NORWAY: